lc/pfzf/README.md

 Kind of inspired by `fzf`.
 I put 0 effort in, not responsible for anything.

-> ⚠️ **Alpha Status**: This project is in early development.
+> ⚠️ **Alpha Status**: This project is in early development, written mostly with Claude because I was lazy and needed this quickly.
 APIs and features may change significantly.
-Or not at all cause i'm lazy.
 >